kaesluder/resume-pandoc/kae-sluder-resume-20230713.md

 ## Amazon -- Software Engineering Intern

-**2023 - present:** remote
+**2023:** remote

-- Prototyped database service for 2-factor authentication with expected delivery to millions of customers.
+- Developed APIs and wrapper libraries to connect multiple services to provide an easy 2-factor experience for customers.
+- Integrated prototype services into an authentication ecosystem that processes over 10 million requests per day.
 - Deployed code to microservices framework using CI and continuous testing frameworks targeting better than 99.9% reliability.
-- Developed APIs and wrapper libraries to connect multiple services to provide an easy 2-factor experience for customers.
 - Participated in code reviews and planning sessions for long-term feature rollout.

 ## Ada Developer's Academy -- Student Software Engineer

-**2022 - present:** remote
+**2022 - 2023:** remote

 - Developed APIs using Python and Flask.
 - Developed data-driven Single-Page Application front-ends using JavaScript and React.